coincheckup/crypto-supplies/README.md

 As such, please help out by submitting a pull request with your favorite coin(s) to track.

+# Contributing

+1. Fork the project
+2. Work on integrating your favorite coins
+3. Create a pull request back to the original project

+Please submit ATOMIC EDITS, one pull request per one coin, do not mix them.

 # How to run all coins available

 1. Clone or download the repository